emtee40/fdroid-wiki/Buildserver/Public-buildserver-instances.md

 # Get access

 There are a number of _buildserver_ instances which community members can get access to.
 You do not need to be a core contributor to get access.
-You may ask @jspricke @TheLastProject @uniqx or anyone else who have access to the machines, on [Matrix](https://matrix.to/#/#fdroid-dev:f-droid.org).
+You may ask @jspricke @TheLastProject @uniqx or anyone else who has access to the machines, on [Matrix](https://matrix.to/#/#fdroid-dev:f-droid.org).

 # Setup